aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 With Amazon EC2 FPGA instances, each FPGA is divided into two partitions:

--   Shell (SH) – AWS platform logic implementing the FPGA external peripherals, PCIe, DRAM, DMA, and Interrupts.
+-   Shell (SH) – AWS platform logic implementing the FPGA external peripherals, PCIe, DRAM, and Interrupts.

 -   Custom Logic (CL) – Custom acceleration logic created by an FPGA Developer.

 At the end of the development process, combining the Shell and CL creates an Amazon FPGA Image (AFI) that can be loaded onto the Amazon EC2 FPGA Instances.

 This document specifies the hardware interface and functional behavior between the SH and the CL.

 <a name="arch_ver"></a>
 ## Architecture and Version

 This specification applies to  Xilinx Virtex Ultrascale Plus platform available on EC2 F1, each update of the Shell is tagged with a revision number.
 Note while AWS tries to keep the revision constant, sometimes it is necessary to update the revision due to discovered issues or added functionality.
-The HDK release includes the latest Shell version under `/hdk/common/shell_latest`
+The HDK release includes the latest Shell version under [v04182104](../common/shell_v04182104/)

 Starting from 1.4, The shell is reconfigurable, allowing, in most cases, developers to select which shell version to create the AFI with.
-Going forward, new shell versions will NOT require updated CL implementation and regenerating the AFI (still a requirement with 1.4 shell.)

 <a name="conventions"></a>
 ## Conventions

 **CL –** Custom Logic: the Logic to be provided by the developer and integrated with AWS Shell.

 **DW –** Doubleword: referring to 4-byte (32-bit) data size.